Ula666/AWS/README.md

 ## What is cloud computing
 - The cloud computing are services that are accessed over the internet.
+Cloud servers are located inside data centers around the world and allow for on-demand availability of computer system resources, especially data storage and computing power, without direct active management by the user.
 ### 3 benefits
 - Cost saving is one of the biggest Cloud Computing benefits.
 It helps you to save money as it does not need any physical hardware investments.
 - Security